TobiTheDeveloper/TobiTheDeveloper/README.md

 👋 Hi there, I'm Tobi Oyediran, but professionally I go by "TobiTheDeveloper".
 I started my coding journey with the goal of building cool and interesting tools.
 I've always known that I wanted to study Computer Science, and now, three years later, I'm pursuing the program of my dreams.
 I enjoy solving problems, often in the comfort of my own home.

 ## 🌐 My Current Projects
-I'm currently working on a web app project that aims to connect people together.
-The purpose of the project is to allow users to video call and also call each other without internet connection or having to buy a sim card.
+I'm currently working on a web app project that aims to help individuals navigate their career paths in the tech industry.
+Whether you aspire to become a front-end developer, back-end developer, AI engineer, or any other tech role, CareerPathways provides step-by-step guidance to help you achieve your goals.

 ## 🤓 Learning Journey
 I'm passionate about Machine Learning with Python, and I'm actively expanding my knowledge in this field.